-Indicator (f) The Edgecombe Youth Development Center would have local law enforcement come to the facility to complete a criminal investigation.
+Indicator (f) The Cabarrus Youth Development Center would have local law enforcement come to the facility to complete a criminal investigation.
+The County Sheriff's reportedly responds to criminal acts on-site at the facility.
 The Agency will also notify the Department of Social Services who is responsible for investigations of abuse claims involving youth.
-NCDPS will assign an investigator to complete an administrative investigation from the Juvenile Justice facilities unless the alleged perpetrator is a staff person, then, the agency's Office of Special Investigations (OSI) will get involved.
+NCDPS will assign an investigator to complete an administrative investigation from the Juvenile Justice facilities unless the alleged perpetrator is a staff person, then the agency's office of Special Investigations will get involved.
+As noted in indicator (a) the agency has an annual meeting with DSS and Local Law Enforcement agencies.